Eriquette/Horoscope/README.md

 # Horoscope
-Web application where user inputs birthday and gets horoscope sign, along with a daily horoscope tweet.
+Program that retrieves user birthday input and outputs horoscope sign, along with a daily horoscope tweet.

 ![](horoscope_screen.gif)
 ''